Mintbase/Grants-Program/applications/EverlastingCash.md

 The generation time of ELP is 6 seconds per block.
 The ELP target price rises every 10,000 blocks in K, K is an anti-inflation factor.
 The inflation factor K can be adjusted through the ELP governance mechanism. rELP holders can vote for the adjustment of the anti-inflation factor K when the USD inflation goes into hyperinflation.

 #### Oracle
-The oracle of reserve asset ELP and stablecoin ELC is implemented with Chainlink-Polkadot.
+The oracle of reserve asset ELP and stablecoin ELC is implemented with Chainlink-Mintbase.
 We utilize Chainlink's decentralized Oracle network to quickly and securely connect end-to-end all the inputs and outputs of smart contracts to avoid pitfalls associated with deploying our own Oracle, such as long delays, additional charges, and even fatal security vulnerabilities.

 #### Contract
 1) ELC - Minting and burning of the ELC token